johawahn/Master_Thesis_Wollscheid/README.md

-# Master_Thesis_Wollscheid
+# Master Thesis at the Wollscheid group

-Some scripts I developped during my master thesis mostly in python.
+Some scripts I developped during my Biology master thesis; mostly in python.